openstack/cyborg-specs/specs/ussuri/approved/policy-defaults-refresh.rst

   NOTE that sys_admin is required to do the pre_configuration for devices.

 * accelerator_requests are sent by nova to bind/unbind accelerators to VMs during instance boot.
-Any peoject user who can create VM should be able to create an arq, so "member" role is required for arq:create.
+Any project user who can create VM should be able to create an arq, so "member" role is required for arq:create.
 And for the arq:patch and arq:delete admin_or_owner should make sense.